EMDR Therapy and Ketamine-Assisted EMDR Therapy

 Importantly, clients remain fully alert and engaged throughout the session.
 These conditions help clients work through difficult material, explore new perspectives, and experience meaningful emotional shifts with EMDR therapy.

-• We do not prescribe or handle ketamine.
+• I do not prescribe or handle ketamine.
 Clients must work with a qualified medical provider who manages the prescription and provides oversight.

 • A medical and psychological screening is required to determine whether this treatment is safe and appropriate for you.